jacoby149/OpenCompany/README.md

 ## What is OpenCompany?

-A system to incentivize building practical experience after CS school / boot camp.
+A system to build practical experience after Computer Science school / boot camp.

+A system that companies can attach to their open source repos to issue stock and compensation to developers and mentors.

 It is a community of people developing software for Company Stock.